DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-09-new-course-wizard-iteration-9-apr.md

 Bring the wizard in line with changes made to the Google Form:

-* split UCAS application requirements over two pages
+- split UCAS application requirements over two pages
-* remove mention of ‘publishing’ from application open screen
+- remove mention of ‘publishing’ from application open screen
-* ask about apprenticeships for Universities and SCITTs
+- ask about apprenticeships for Universities and SCITTs

+*[GCSE]: General Certificate of Secondary Education *[GCSEs]: General Certificate of Secondary Education *[SCITT]: School Centred Initial Teacher Training *[SCITTs]: School Centred Initial Teacher Training *[UCAS]: Universities and Colleges Admissions Service